Last Updated on January 11, 2024 by Ch David

 You can tell if Travis Scott Air Jordan 1 High are real or fake by checking the interior tongue label.
 Fakes always have misplaced text with floating letters that often look too thin.
 Authentic pairs are always visibly flawless!

 Let’s now check out the step-by-step legit check guide for Travis 1s.

 This detail is yet another part of the shoe that fake manufacturers won’t really care that much when replicating, since no one but the wearer is seeing them, once the shoes are on foot.

-We need to note how not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well — however, never are these lines as wavy as per the fake example.
+Not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well.
+However, never are these lines as wavy as per the fake example.